CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🎤 Thom Yorke

 I like almost everything of Yorke's, so I'll list a few in no particular order.
+My favorite album, if I were forced to pick, would probably be 'In Rainbows'.

 > "I think the most important thing about music is the sense of escape." &mdash; Thom Yorke